papers-we-love/raleigh-durham/README.md

 session and show off code that you wrote that implements these ideas or just give us the lowdown about the paper.
 Or, just come, listen, and discuss!

-We're curating this repository for papers presented at PWL Seattle.
+We're curating this repository for papers presented at [Papers-We-Love-Raleigh-Durham](https://www.meetup.com/Papers-We-Love-Raleigh-Durham/).
 You can contribute by adding PR's for papers, code, and/or links to other repositories, like the _main_ Papers We Love repo, [here](https://github.com/papers-we-love/papers-we-love).

 ### Information

-Events are posted to the [RDU Computation Club meetup group](https://www.meetup.com/RDU-Computation-Club/).
+Events are posted to the [Papers-We-Love-Raleigh-Durham](https://www.meetup.com/Papers-We-Love-Raleigh-Durham/).
 Meetings will be held typically around Tuesdays once a month at Ettain Group.

 ### Contact